killhamster/PyWikiHow/README.md

 #### HTML

 All the parsing functions rely on get_html() to obtain some data to parse and package for you.
-Don't run them without it.
 It uses the article ID to retrieve information.
-You'll likely want to use the same data for the following functions, but nobody's making you.

 ```python
 from whapi import get_html